formly-js/angular-formly-templates-ionic/README.md

 Below is a detailed description of each form fields and its custom properties.

 #### Input form field (with Placeholder labels)
->Uses the placeholder attribute to simulate the input's label.
-The input uses the <input> element and allows you to specify it's type via the type property.
-The 'type' property inside of templateOptions can be text, email, password, etc..
+>Uses the placeholder attribute to simulate the input"s label.
+The input uses the <input> element and allows you to specify it"s type via the type property.
+The "type" property inside of templateOptions can be text, email, password, etc..

 _Example text field_
 ```json